 Fig. H-17 Bioclimatic classification of East Asia (modified after Ahti & Konen 1974).
 TR = humid tropics, STR = humid subtropics.
-M = maritime warm temperate ZB V. HT = ZO V/VI and T = temperate ZB VI.
+M = maritime warm temperate ZB V. HT = ZE V/VI and T = temperate ZB VI.
 HB = hemi-boreal mixed forest zone.
 SB, MB and NB = southern, middle and northern boreal zone (= ZB VIII).
 HA and A = hemi-arctic and arctic zone (= ZB IX).

 4.2 Southeastern North America

-In southeastern North America, the southern tip of Florida is still tropical, but even Miami and Palm Beach experience light frosts.
+In southeastern North America, the S tip of Florida is still tropical, but even Miami and Palm Beach experience light frosts.
 The evergreen oak forests with Quercus virginiana extend along the coast into North Carolina.
 The total area of ZB V is not very large because inland cold snaps extend to the Gulf of Mexico (Klaus 1975, Lauer 1999).
 It can be seen on the climate diagram (◘ Fig. H-18) that the temperature gradient is already clearly continental.
 In addition, psammo-biomes are present on widespread sandy areas, namely pine forests of Pinus clausa, P. taeda, P. australis, and others, partly with evergreen understory.
 In addition, there are the extensive Taxodium-Nyssa swamp forests (hydrobiomes) and the evergreen Persea magnoia swamp forests as well as heather moors with the Venus flytrap (Dionaea muscipula) as helobiomes.
 Directly on the coast, salt marshes (halobiomes) occupy large areas.

-Fig. H-18 Climate diagram of Charleston as an example of the marginal tropical climate region of southeastern North America with an already pronounced annual variation in temperature.
+Fig. H-18 Climate diagram of Charleston as an example of the marginal tropical climate region of SE North America with an already pronounced annual variation in temperature.

 4.3 Araucaria Forests of Southeast Brazil

-In South America, the evergreen forests in eastern Brazil extend from tropical to subtropical and warm-temperate far to the south.
+In South America, the evergreen forests in E Brazil extend from tropical to subtropical and warm-temperate far to the south.
 The tropics stop at the coast between Porto Alegre and Rio Grande.
-Even in northern Argentina, in Misiones and Corrientes, one speaks of subtropical forests.
+Even in N Argentina, in Misiones and Corrientes, one speaks of subtropical forests.
 Along the great courses of the rivers Paraná and Uruguay they penetrate the pampas as gallery forests.
-On the coast the ZB V stops at la Plata, the ZB VI is missing.
+On the coast the ZB V stops at La Plata, the ZB VI is missing.
 The climate diagram from Uruguay (► Fig. H-1, Paso de los Toros) illustrates the typical year-round humid climate.

-On the plateau above 500 m, especially in southern Brazil, the area of conifer forests of Araucaria angustifolia can be found (◘ Fig. H-19).
+On the plateau above 500 m, especially in S Brazil, the area of conifer forests of Araucaria angustifolia can be found (◘ Fig. H-19).
 In any case, these would have to be counted as part of ZB V. In general, it is precisely in this part that the forest area has been greatly reduced by clearing.

 ◘ Fig. H-19 Araucaria angustifolia forests in southeastern Brazil occupy larger areas but are now increasingly subject to deforestation (photo: Barthlott).